lexman/ex-continuous-processing/README.md

 ### What if I restart a former build ?
 Restarting a build which is not the last of a branch will fail.
 But what did you expect ?
 Only the last commit is allowed to publish on a branch or it would be a mess !
-Pushing will display this error message when trying to run the publish code :
+Pushing will display this error message :

     To git@github.com:lexman/ex-continuous-processing.git
      ! [rejected]        master -> master (non-fast-forward)